2000 United States Senate election in Vermont

 The 2000 United States Senate election in Vermont took place on November 7, 2000.
 Incumbent Republican U.S. Senator Jim Jeffords won re-election to a third term in office.
 In May 2001, Jeffords left the Republican Party and announced that he would become an independent who would caucus with the Democratic Party.
-His party switch broke the 50–50 lock in the Senate and effectively gave the Democrats the majority.
-Despite his 40-point victory, this remains the most recent congressional election in Vermont won by a Republican, and the last time as of 2022, either party won this seat.
+His party exit broke the 50–50 lock in the Senate and effectively gave the Democrats the majority.
+Thus, that switch marked the first time since 1855 that Vermont had no Republicans in its entire congressional delegation.

+Despite the 40-point victory, this is the last federal election in Vermont won by a Republican, and the last time as of 2024 that either party won this seat.